Skip to main content

 How do I show/hide blocks conditionally?

-Check statusId and isVisible
+Check isVisible field

 Can I create blocks dynamically via API?